Healthdirect Free Australian health advice you can count on.

 Key facts

-• The international normalised ratio (INR) blood test tells you how long it takes for your blood to clot.
+• The international normalised ratio (INR) blood test tests how long it takes for your blood to clot.

 • Your doctor will use your INR result to work out what dose of warfarin you should take.

-What is the international normalised ratio blood test?
+What is an international normalised ratio (INR) test?

-The international normalised ratio (INR) blood test tells you how long it takes for your blood to clot.
+The international normalised ratio (INR) test and prothrombin time (PT) are blood tests that check how long it takes for your blood to clot.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-If your INR test result is above your target range, it means your blood is clotting too slowly, and there is a risk of bleeding.
+If your INR test result is above your target range, it means your blood takes too long to clot.
+You may have a higher risk of bleeding.

-If your INR test result is below your target range, it means you are at increased risk of a blood clot.
+If your INR test result is below your target range, it means your blood clots too quickly.
+You may have a higher risk of developing a blood clot.

 What happens if my INR is too high or too low?

-Warfarin can cause life-threatening bleeding.
-If your INR is too high, you are at increased risk of bleeding.
-Depending on your INR and risk of bleeding, your doctor may:
+If your INR is too high, you are at risk of serious bleeding.
+Your doctor may:

-• give you medicines to temporarily reverse the effects of warfarin
+• give you medicine to reverse the effects of warfarin

-Close monitoring is needed until your risk of bleeding is reduced.
+• monitor you closely until your risk of bleeding is reduced

-If your INR is too low, your risk of blood clots is increased.
-Your doctor will need to adjust your dose to reach your target INR range.
+If your INR is too low, your blood may clot too easily, and your risk of blood clots is increased.
+Your doctor will advise you what dose you should take to bring your INR back to your target range.

 Resources and support